-Fig 3 presents the microstructures and EDS analysis of porous C/C and C/C-ZrB2 composites which are not yet introduced to the silicon infiltration.
+Figure 3 presents the microstructures and EDS analysis of porous C/C and C/C-ZrB2 composites, which have not yet been introduced to the silicon infiltration.
 The gaps in the densely packed fiber bundle areas are filled with pyrolytic carbon layers, approximately 2.5 μm thick (Fig 3a).
 As shown in Fig. 3b, ZrB2 powders are distributed almost uniformly, coating the carbon fibers.
-The porous 3DW C/C-ZrB2 composite contains voids of varying sizes, providing infiltration paths for molten Si alloy during the LSI process.
+The porous 3DW C/C-ZrB2 composite contains varying-sized voids, providing infiltration paths for molten Si alloy during the LSI process.
 The even distribution and stability of ZrB2 particles help form a nearly uniform microstructure after the LSI process, which enhances the ablation resistance of the C/C-SiC-ZrB2 composite.
-EDS analysis was conducted on different areas of the cross-sections of the C/C and C/C-ZrB2 composites, as shown in Fig. 3c, d, and e.
+EDS analysis was conducted on different areas of the C/C and C/C-ZrB2 composites cross-sections, as shown in Fig. 3c, d, and e.